janw/janw.xyz/content/post/2016-12-30-installing-a-matrix-org-synapse-server-on-uberspace.md

     # Enter it again:

-Let&#8217;s also create an adjacent database that is owned by our new synapse_user:
+Let's also create an adjacent database that is owned by our new synapse_user:

     createdb --encoding=UTF8 \
         --lc-collate=C \